-Due to internal changes for supporting new features, one component from previous v2.0.8.x cannot be migrated natively : Wonderware Historian Connections.
+Due to internal changes for supporting new features, two component from previous v2.0.8.x cannot be migrated natively: Wonderware Historian Connections, and CSV Connections.

-If your v2 Dashboards contain Wonderware Historian Connections, you will have to re-create them manually.
+If your v2 Dashboards contain Wonderware Historian Connections or CSV Connections, you will have to re-create them manually.